Literature / Godforsaken Future

 following humanity's first "victory" against the invaders when a second

-alien race from a different dimension also invade.
+alien race from a different dimension, dubbed the "Enigmas", also invade.
 While the world plunge into turmoil, a mysterious group that falsely presents itself as working for the U.S. government has been conducting an excavation of a city in Antarctica, a city which predates recorded human history.

 Read it here